sueouu/Edge-NTP-Agent-Prototype-SO/README.md

 The **Personal Assistant** browser extension enhances your browsing experience by providing AI-powered assistance for **shopping**, **career opportunities**, and **news updates**.
 It dynamically analyzes your browsing history and offers personalized recommendations.

 ## Features
-- 🛍️ **Shopping Assistant**: Detects recent shopping searches and helps you find the best deals.
+- **Shopping Assistant**: Detects recent shopping searches and helps you find the best deals.
-- 💼 **Career Assistant**: Extracts job search queries from LinkedIn and suggests relevant job opportunities.
+- **Career Assistant**: Extracts job search queries from LinkedIn and suggests relevant job opportunities.
-- 📰 **News Assistant**: Identifies the latest visited news site and summarizes the latest headlines for you.
+- **News Assistant**: Identifies the latest visited news site and summarizes the latest headlines for you.
-- 🧠 **AI-Powered Search**: Opens Copilot with relevant prompts based on your browsing activity.
-- 📌 **Side Panel Support**: Opens Copilot in a right-docked small window for a seamless user experience.

 ## Installation
 1. **Download the extension**: